javascript-tutorial/en.javascript.info/5-network/08-xmlhttprequest/article.md

 `XMLHttpRequest` is a built-in browser object that allows to make HTTP requests in JavaScript.

-Despite of having the word "XML" in its name, it can operate on any data, not only in XML format.
+Despite having the word "XML" in its name, it can operate on any data, not only in XML format.
 We can upload/download files, track progress and much more.

 Right now, there's another, more modern method `fetch`, that somewhat deprecates `XMLHttpRequest`.